ETH-DISCO/advx-bench/docs/0-model-selection.md

 > see: https://arxiv.org/pdf/2310.19909 (see chapter: "4.1 Task-Specific Backbones")
 >
-> great benchmarking, but not zero-shot
+> very thoughtful benchmarking based on the most significant metrics, but not zero-shot

 - classification:
     1. Supervised SwinV2-Base trained on IN-21k (finetuned on IN-1k)